zouloux/docker-debian-ci/README.md

 # Docker Debian CI

-Docker CI is an image made for CI runners or build tasks ( tested on Gitlab Act Runner ).
+Docker CI is an image made for CI runners or build tasks ( tested on Gitlab and Gitea Act Runner ).
 It's based on **Debian 12**, with :
 - Some tools `curl` / `zip` / `git`
 - **PHP** with extensions ( `curl` / `gd` / `xml` / `mysql` / `pgsql` / `sqlite3` / `mbstring` )
 - **Node** and associated NPM
 - **Docker**
-- **Composer 2**
+- **Composer**
 - **Bun**

 > Available on Docker Hub at `zouloux/debian-ci`

 ## Versions

 When built, this image creates `/root/versions.txt`.
-Here are the current versions :
+Here are the current versions available, with their docker image label.

+#### With PHP 8.3

+Docker image : `zouloux/docker-debian-ci:php8.3-composer2.7-node22.2-npm10.7-docker26.1-bun1.1`

 ```text
 PHP: 8.3.7
 Composer: 2.7.6